genevate/style_guides/programming/basic.md

 - End every file with a blank new line.
 - Prefer small methods/objects - They are easier to read, maintain, and build upon.
 - Prefer duplication over the wrong abstraction - Duplication is much cheaper to fix than refactoring the wrong abstraction.
-Allow three duplicates, at a minimum, before refactoring.
+Allow duplication up to three times, as a maximum, before refactoring.
 - Write tests that demonstrate passing and failing requirements.

 ## Sandi Metz' Rules